 Now, I’m not saying everyone needs to go and do this for themselves but, keeping your mind sharp at all times while we are riding our beloved beasts is always important.
 So if you have nerves or doubts or concerns, speak them!
-Find someone you trust to talk to, whether that's your trainer, parents, siblings, friends, etc. about the things that are bothering you.
+Find someone you trust to talk to, whether that's your trainer, parents, siblings, other family members, a support group, friends, etc. about the things that are bothering you.
 It NEVER hurts to ask for help.
 Please take that into consideration, plain and simple.
 NEVER!
 Ok now that I’ve driven that point home, other ways to get your mind right;

 - Meditation/Yoga → Resting your mind and body, this can be done in simple yoga classes, that not only help you control your body but also have more control over your mindset per focus and breathing.